 - Hose pipe for filling fresh water.

-But most of all, don’t panic.
-As long as you have the paperwork, keys and a credit/ debit card, pretty much everything else can be bought en route if you need to.
+So, those are our best tips and tricks for how to pack a motorhome.
+We hope you’ve found them useful.
+Most of all, don’t panic.
+As long as you have the right paperwork, your keys and a credit/ debit card, pretty much everything else can be bought en route if you need to.